rexlinw/NutriMatch/README.md

 # NutriMatch

-Personalized meal recommendations based on your health profile, dietary preferences, and medical conditions.
+Personalized meal recommendations based on your health profile, dietary preferences, and medical conditions fetched from your smartwatch

 ## Features